 If a student starts in Hilary or Trinity term, then the first year’s fees will be due before the start of term that enrolment commences.
 In subsequent years fees will be due before the start of the normal academic year.

 For queries about how to pay your fees, contact the College Academic Fees Office at: email@example.com

 If you continue to be registered for your programme of study beyond the period of fee liability, a continuation charge will be levied by the University and by the College.
 The same rate will apply to all students, regardless of Home/EU or Overseas fee status and whether a student is living in Oxford or elsewhere.
 This charge allows you to use all facilities of the College and University, subject to further charges where relevant, and to receive the appropriate student subsidies and administrative support.
 Both charges will continue to be charged as long as you hold student status within the University and the College until thesis submission.

-Wolfson offers a variety of bursaries, travel awards and hardship grants to support current students.
-See the Financial Support page for more information.
+Wolfson offers a variety of bursaries, travel awards and hardship grants to support our current students.
+Learn more.

 All members of the College and Common Room are assigned an account number upon joining the College known as ‘battels’.
 All expenditure incurred at Wolfson College by members is charged on battels, including College and University fees in the case of students.
 Learn more.

 This year's lecture will be delivered by Emeritus Professor, University of Oslo, Per Kvaerne and Tenzin Kesang of Dharamsala.30 October 2017The Ronald Syme Lecture: Migration and the Metropolis: How ancient Rome stayed great